telekom-mms/sectpmctl/README.md

   + The only upfront action is to clear TPM and Secure Boot
 * The secureboot datase is completly rebuild with own keys and Microsoft keys for safety reasons
 * Uses and integrates systemd-stub and systemd-boot as bootloader, does not invent a new one
+* Optional ommitting of Microsoft Secure Boot keys on supported hardware
 * Implemented in bash

 Using a splash screen and the TPM + Password option does not work.
 If that happens you can enter the password blind, it will work.

+## One optional setting is dangerous (disabled by default)

+When installing the sectpmct bootloader, Microsoft UEFI keys are automatically uploaded to the Secure Boot database for your own safety.
+An option exist to suppress uploading of the Microsoft keys.
+Together with an BIOS admin password, hardware without an crucial UEFI OptionROM requirement like laptops with integrated graphics gain the protection that no other operating system is able to boot.
+This should probably also increase security on another end.
+When sectpmctl is installed without a TPM password, the device will boot unattended (if there is no
+BIOS startup password or if it has been removed).
+When the system would be able to execute bootloaders signed by Microsoft, it could be possible that an attacker can boot a software which tries to read out the memory from the last boot to get access to the LUKS key which is still in the DDR RAM still for some seconds.
+Disabeling booting any other bootloader will prevent this relative simple attack.
+And even if the attacker is able to put his own or Microsoft key's into the Secure Boot database, sectpmctl rejects to boot automatically in first place because PCR 7 would be invalid.
+When this option is used and also a TPM password together with an BIOS administration password has been set, the security gain is limitted.
+The only benefit, when the device is stolen, is that the theft can not sell the device anymore as it won't boot any other operating system.

+But this option is highly dangerous.
+When it is used on a device (typically servers and desktops or laptoips with a dedicated PCI graphic card) where the hardware strictly requires the Microsoft keys you will for sure at least semi brick or completly brick the device.

+**Do NOT use the --withoutmicrosoftkeys option of the sectpmctl boot install tool when:**

+ * You don't know what the Microsoft keys are used for
+ * You have a dedicated NVidia RTX/GTX or AMD Radeon graphic card in a desktop or laptop
+ * You have PCI card's in use which are related to booting (storage, network, etc)

+Do use the option with care when:

+ * You know the implications and have a supported device

+In case of graphic cards for example, when ommitting the Microsoft keys, the screen will stay black when you power on the device.
+It will not even work when the operating system is finished booting.
+If you are (very) lucky, you could maybe navigate blindly in the BIOS to disable
+Secure Boot.
+Then, on the next start, the graphic card will function again.
+You can then restore the Secure Boot factory keys and enable Secure Boot again.
+Another option is maybe to buy a very old graphic card or a CPU with integrated graphics to recover.
+On laptops it is not possible to switch to another graphic card for booting and the brick could be final, immutable and can maybe never be recovered.

+The sbctl project has a FAQ for the Microsoft keys: https://github.com/Foxboron/sbctl/wiki/FAQ#option-rom

+This option will only work when you enter the Clear Mode in the Secure Boot BIOS settings, that is when the complete Secure Boot database is empty.
+If you enter the Setup Mode (only the PK key is cleared instead of the complete Secure Boot database) this option won't work.

+**You have been warned, it is highly possible to destroy your system without being able to fix it!
+Do an internet search before using this option and ask somebody who might know if it could work.
+If you brik your device you are on your own.
+Use on your own risc!**

 ## Build and install tpmsbsigntool